portellam/deploy-VFIO/README.md

 #### Post-setup

         Post-setup OPTIONS:
           --audio-loopback              Install the audio loopback service.
 Loopback audio from Guest to Host (over Line-out to Line-in). *
           --auto-xorg                   Install auto-Xorg.
 System service to find and set a valid Host boot VGA device for Xorg.
           --hooks                       Install recommended Libvirt hooks.
           --zram-swap                   Create compressed (~ 2:1) RAM swap.
 Reduce chances of memory exhaustion for Host.
-          --uninstall-extras    Undo changes made by post-setup. *
+          --uninstall-post-setup        Undo all changes made by post-setup. *

         auto-xorg ARGUMENTS:
           first  [vendor]               Find the first valid VGA device. last   [vendor]               Find the last valid VGA device.
           [sort] amd                    Prefer AMD or ATI.
           [sort] intel                  Prefer Intel.
           [sort] nvidia                 Prefer NVIDIA.
           [sort] other                  Prefer any other brand.

         zram-swap ARGUMENTS:
           [fraction]                    Set the fraction of total available memory. force                         Force changes, even if zram-swap is allocated and in use. *

           Example (assume a Host with 32 GiB of RAM):
             1/4 force                   Force changes and compress 8 GiB of RAM, to create 16 GiB of swap, with 16 GiB free.
             1/8                         Compress 4 GiB of RAM, to create 8 GiB of swap, with 28 GiB free.

 #### * Options that skip *all* user prompts.